Privacy & Security using Mobile Internet

 And even if you trust that your connection is secure - what about the sites that you are connecting to?
 Do you trust them?

-The number of potential threats lurking online are almost enough to make you want to pull the plug permanently!
+The number of potential threats lurking online is almost enough to make you want to pull the plug permanently!

 And when something does go wrong - a few prudent precautions taken in advance can keep an "incident" just an annoyance, rather than a disaster.